mkosir/demozap/README.md

 Code can't lie, example code can 💥

-DocTab keeps your example code up to date with live demo 💪
+DemoTab keeps your example code up to date with live demo 💪

 ## Install